-Before class prepare some name tags (stickers or pin-on tags) with each student's name written on in lower case letters.
+Before class, prepare some name tags (stickers or pin-on tags).

+If your students can not write their names well:

+have each student's name written in dots or dashes in lower-case letters on the tags.

 Sit down with your students and lay out the name tags in front of you.
-Pick up each tag and call out the name.
-Try and encourage each student to put their hand up and say "yes".
-Hand over the tags and help to pin / stick on.
-In later lessons, once your students can recognize their written name, you can have them pick out their own name tags.
+Pick up each tag and encourage the student to recognize his/her name.
+Do this for everyone.

+Finally, have everyone take out a pencil and trace their name on their tags and stick them on.

+If your students can write their names well:

+simply give a blank name tag to each student to write their name on in pencil and stick it on.